Frequently Asked Questions

 What happens in a Ceroc class?

-The actual Beginner lesson of approximately 45 minutes then follows, where a short routine of three or four moves are taught.
+The actual Beginner lesson of approximately 30 minutes then follows, where a short routine of three moves is taught.
 At the completion of the beginner class there is a short freestyle session for practicing the moves that have just been taught and to provide an opportunity for one-on-one personalised help with the teachers if you have any questions.

 After the freestyle session, the class breaks into two groups.
-New dancers go to a 'Extension' class where the focus is on the key skills needed to progress to the Intermediate level, while the more established dancers have an Intermediate lesson.
-If you're new to Intermediate then don't be too disappointed if you find the Intermediate classes difficult at first - the moves and the intermediate techniques used can take a while to get used to, and the class is taught at a faster pace.
-After the Progession/Intermediate lessons there is another freestyle session so you can practice your moves some more and socialise with other dancers.
+New dancers go to a 'Fundamentals' class where the focus is on the key skills of Ceroc, while the more established dancers go to 'Variations'.
+After these lessons there is another freestyle session so you can practice your moves some more and socialise with other dancers.

 What does 'freestyle' mean?